 I am a member of the ERC-funded DISCONEX research project, which studies how researchers do research in the social sciences and humanities.
 My PhD course is funded by the DISCONEX project and CAL, University of Warwick.
 I am a member of the Discourse Analysis network of researchers from various countries.
 Before coming to Warwick, I was teaching Cambridge GCE A-level subjects General Paper and English Linguistics at pre-university level in Singapore.
 I have a keen interest in studies about social interaction and how people communicate in different social settings.
 In my spare time, I enjoy reading about social psychology.

-I study how researchers communicate their research in spoken discourse.
-Through their presentation of their work and themselves as researchers, I study the use of academic labels and categories.
-I'm interested in applying ideas from discursive psychology, conversation analysis and discourse analysis.
-I also continue to be intrigued by research on disciplinary cultures, communities, identities, which I had a brief glimpse into when doing my MA dissertation.
+I study how academic researchers construct their identities and valuate discourses in higher education.
+I'm interested in applying ideas from discourse analysis and conversation analysis.
+I also continue to be intrigued by research on disciplinary cultures, communities and interdisciplinary research which I had a brief glimpse into when doing my MA dissertation.

 Minor in Chinese, Division of Chinese, Nanyang Technological University (NTU), Singapore (concurrent with BA)